odddollar/Hertz-hunter/README.md

     - This saves an RSSI value that will be used for "nothing broadcasting" and allows for filtering out the base level of RF noise (i.e. the noise floor)
 3. Plug in a VTX and set it to broadcast on F4
 4. Highlight `Calib. high` and press `SEL`
-    - This save an RSSI value that will be used for "something broadcasting" and allows for proper scaling of the graph and signal strength readout
+    - This saves an RSSI value that will be used for "something broadcasting" and allows for proper scaling of the graph and signal strength readout

 The signal strength readout will display `100%` for any RSSI that is at or higher than the RSSI captured when `Calib. high` was selected, and `0%` for any RSSI that is at or lower than the RSSI captured when `Calib. low` was selected.
 Any RSSI that falls between the calibrated high and low values will be mapped to a percentage based on its strength relative to the calibrated values.